Researchers identify two coronavirus types as China cases dwindle

 Authorities have asked overseas Chinese hoping to return home to reconsider their travel plans, while cities across the country have set up quarantine rules for those entering from high-risk places.

-An infected person is known to have arrived in China from Iran last week.
+An infected person is known to have arrived in China from Iran, one of the virus’ new hotspots, last week.

 China is encouraging domestic producers of medical protective equipment to export protective suits to meet overseas demand as the virus spreads, Cao Xuejun, an official with China’s Ministry of Industry and Information Technology said in a press briefing in Beijing on Wednesday.